Amorpha canescens: Description

 Typically between 0.3–1 m tall, leadplant can be identified by its small purple flowers grouped in long spikes and its grey-green leaflets that are alternate and pinnately compound.
 The plant produces fruits in the form of hairy legumes each with one seed inside.
 The flower and leafing pattern is similar to Amorpha fruticosa, however, A. canescens typically only grows to be 1 meter high and prefers drier habitats whereas A. fruticosa can grow to be 5 or 6 meters high and lives in wetter areas.

 Uses

 Leadplant is used for a variety of different purposes.
 Indigenous peoples such as the Oglala use the plant for medicinal purposes.
 Some indigenous tribes believed that the plant could aide in treating pinworms, eczema, rheumatism, neuralgia, open wounds, and cuts.
 The leaves of the plant were also used to make a tea and as a smoking mixture when dried, crushed and combined with buffalo fat.
-It is also provides many benefits to the ecosystems it is a part of, for example it provides valuable nutrition for grazing animals and helps prevent soil erosion.
+It also provides many benefits to the ecosystems it is a part of, for example it provides valuable nutrition for grazing animals and helps prevent soil erosion.
 Leadplant may also be used in landscaping and gardening purposes due to its nitrogen fixing qualities and ability to help prevent erosion.
 Its nodulated roots are home to nitrogen fixing bacteria which help the plants grow.